Attitudes!

 Attitudes! (formerly Throwing Shade) is a weekly comedy podcast based on discussions of women's rights, LGBTQ+ rights, progressive politics and pop culture.
 The podcast is hosted by ("Feminasty") Erin Gibson and ("Homosensual") Bryan Safi.
-Gibson and Safi's comedic repartee frequently features adult topics and offers a fresh take on social, cultural, and political issues.
+Gibson and Safi's comedic repartee frequently features adult topics and addresses social, cultural, and political issues.

 Format

 Each episode consists of a series of topical comedic dialogues and sparring between the co-hosts, plus occasional interviews with notable guests.
-Gibson and Safi then each present a topical issue concerning gender rights and LGBTQ+ rights with sass and humor accompanied by an earnest passion for defending civil liberties.
+Gibson and Safi then each present a topical issue concerning gender rights and LGBTQ+ rights.
 At the end of the show, they read iTunes reviews from their listeners and offer various music, TV, or movie recommendations.

 History

 Gibson and Safi met while performing at the Upright Citizens Brigade Theatre in Los Angeles, and continued to work together as writers and hosts on InfoMania, on the Current TV network.
 They released the first episode of Throwing Shade on November 9, 2011.

 On March 5, 2012, it was announced that Throwing Shade was joining the Maximum Fun podcast network.

-Throwing Shade has earned the People's Choice Podcast Award for Best GLBT Podcast two years in a row (2012,2013).
+Throwing Shade has earned the People's Choice Podcast Award for Best LGBT Podcast two years in a row (2012,2013).

 On January 17, 2017, the first television episode of Throwing Shade aired on TV Land.
-The show reflected their podcast in which Gibson and Safi tackled political and social issues concerting women's rights and the LGBTQ+ community with comedy and sass.
+The show reflected their podcast in which Gibson and Safi tackled political and social issues concerting women's rights and the LGBTQ+ community.
 The show lasted one season with 10 episodes before being cancelled.

 On June 28, 2017, The Maximum Fun Network announced that Throwing Shade would be leaving the network.

 They subsequently joined the Earwolf Network.

 On October 15, 2020, it was announced Throwing Shade was renamed Attitudes!

+In July 2021, Attitudes! left Earwolf with Episode 502.
+Gibson and Safi launched the show on Patreon later that month.